ZhouWeiJosh/JoshuaChow.github.io/essays/typescript.md

 `let num: number = 20;`

 Which brings me to the point about destructing assignments, that I currently find really difficult to grasp onto since I am very hard-coded into writing it in a more standard way.
-As a beginniner coming from a quite different language it
+As a beginniner coming from a quite different language it just requires constant usage and practice with it.
+However, I do find that it has a harder to read intiutively and makes peer programming a bit more difficulty.

+Moving onto some positives regarding Typescript, I really do appreciate the built-in functions with array management.
+In the C programming language, there are no built-in functions, thus we have to deal with pointers which is quite complex.
+So being able have function calls for dynamic arrays is very appreciated.
+Another thing that I liked about this superset of Javascript is the function charAt(), which yet again does not exist in C which uses char arrays.
+However, this C implementation is to allow for a more lower level managment of the memory being used.

+## Software Engineering from a Hardware Perspective

 What is interesting to note is its lack of resemblance to its similarly named Java, which hold more similarities to C++ if anything.